bfahrenfort/quartz/content/Projects/nvidia-linux.md

 ```

 The options for the nvidia driver are documented [here](https://download.nvidia.com/XFree86/Linux-x86_64/396.51/README/xconfigoptions.html).

+[egpu-switcher](https://github.com/hertg/egpu-switcher/) may help you automate parts of your process for switching between docked and undocked.
 ## More Resources
 Allow me to dump every other page that I've needed to comb through for a working nvidia card.
 - [Archwiki - NVIDIA](https://wiki.archlinux.org/title/NVIDIA) (useful on more distros than Arch!)